 '''

-% erl -noshell -pa <path-megaco-ebin-dir> \n
+% erl -noshell -pa <path-megaco-ebin-dir> \n -pa <path-to-meas-module-dir

 '''

--pa <path-to-meas-module-dir> \n

-When run as above (this will take some time), the measurement process is done as follows:
+When run as above (this will take some time), the measurement process is done as followes:

 '''

 For each codec:

 For each message:

 Read the message from the file

 Detect message version

 Measure decode

 Measure encode

-Write results, encode, decode and total, to file '''
+Write results, encode, decode and total, to file

+'''

-• mstone1:
+• mstone1 and mstone2:

-This is an SMP performance monitoring tool.
+These are two different SMP performance monitoring tool(s).

-It creates a process for each codec config supported by the megaco application and let them run for a specific time (all at the same time), encoding and decoding megaco messages.
+mstone1 creates a process for each codec config supported by the megaco application and let them run for a specific time (all at the same time), encoding and decoding megaco messages.
 The number of messages processed in total is the mstone1(1) value.